bethx/bxue0412_9103_tut8_majorProject/README.md

 1. The background in draw() function has some transparency so that the previous frames can be seen.
 This technique was sourced from [here](https://genekogan.com/code/p5js-perlin-noise/ ).
 2. Created variables to add noise to the green and blue factors of the background circles so that they flicker.
 A stroke is also added.
 3. Noise added to the radius of the inner nested rings so that they move in and out.
+Also added white stroke.
 4. Noise added to the diameter of the small random circles inside the big circles so that they change size slightly.
 5. Noise added to the X coordinate of the pink wavy lines, and to the Y coordinate of the blue wavy lines, so that they move around the canvas randomly.
 6. A function was created to draw pink particles randomly across the canvas.
 This code is from Week 10 lecture.